 I make sure that I’m spending my Thanksgiving with my loved ones—my family members, who—by the way—are co-organizers of FeedingNYC.

 Is there anything else you would like to tell people about FeedingNYC?

 Whether it’s joining a charity during the holidays, or organizing your own effort, I really encourage each and every one to reach out and connect with someone else in your community.
 There is so much to be gained from meaningfully connecting with your community members—great change can happen.
-Ten years ago, we fed 40 homeless families, and today, we’ve fed more than 25,000 families.
+When I founded this cause, we delivered just 40 dinners.
+Now we’ve organization has delivered over 35,000 Thanksgiving dinners.

 *Since it was founded in 2001, FeedingNYC has been connecting with families in need throughout New York City.
 Each year, FeedingNYC hand delivers nearly 3,000 Thanksgiving dinners.